imanghafoori1/laravel-decorator/README.md

 // You may set multiple decorators on a single method...
 \Decorator::decorate('class@method, 'someClass@someOtherDecorator'); // (first)

-// or reference the decorator by it's name :
+// or reference the decorator by its name :
 \Decorator::decorate('class@method, 'myDecoratorName'); // (second)

 ```

-### How to call a method with it's decorators?
+### How to call a method with its decorators?

 ![image](https://user-images.githubusercontent.com/6961695/51078628-970f9b80-16cd-11e9-8b23-267b2d1564e7.png)